Omeshcoding/Sociable/README.md

 # Sociable

-Welcome to Sociable, a vibrant and interactive photo-sharing web application that brings people together through the art of photography.
-Sociable provides a seamless platform for users to share, discover, and connect over captivating visual stories.
+Sociable is a dynamic and interactive photo-sharing web application designed to foster user connections.
+The frontend is developed using React, while the backend is powered by Node.js, utilizing MongoDB for database management and Cloudinary for photo storage and sharing.
+Additionally, Sociable incorporates JWT for secure user authentication, providing a seamless platform for individuals to share, explore, and engage with captivating visual narratives.

 ## Key Features: